 Pulling everything together.
 At no time in our human history has the entire physical universe, literally everything, everywhere, for all time,3 been logically and mathematically encapsulated.
 Yet, because logic and mathematics fit together, hand and glove, the logic inherent with the Planck base units gives us an actual beginning of the universe.
 By applying simple mathematics, base-2 exponentiation, to those base units we have another ordering system.
 Today, right now, this very moment in time, is the current expansion of the universe AND the ever-changing endpoint of the universe AND the current age of the universe.

-Planck base units.
-In 1899 Max Planck4 began to define natural units, special numbers and formulas that actually give us the best possible beginning point of the universe.
-These numbers are all natural units, defined by universal physical constants.
-Though ostensibly ignored for about 100 years, in 2001 Frank Wilczek5 of MIT wrote three articles for Physics Today that began the most current, deeper explorations.
-Wilczek, awarded the Nobel prize in Physics in 2004, lifted Planck’s numbers out of numerology and obscurity and into scientific respectability.
-The logic and simplicity of these numbers are no longer argued.
+Though ostensibly ignored for over 100 years, in 2001 an MIT physics professor, Frank Wilczek,5 wrote three articles for Physics Today that began the current, deeper explorations.
+Wilczek, awarded the Nobel prize in Physics in 2004, lifted Planck’s numbers out of numerology-and-obscurity and into scientific respectability.
+The logic and simplicity of these numbers are now beginning to be refined.

-Since 2011, I have been exploring the question, “Can we multiply these Planck numbers by 2?”
+Since 2011, I have been exploring the question, “Can we meaningfully multiply these Planck numbers by 2?”
 We unwittingly applied base-2 to the Planck Length while working on a geometrical progression that started by going deeper and deeper inside a tetrahedron.
-Wilczek and Freeman Dyson6 both encouraged that exploration.
+Wilczek and Freeman Dyson6 both encouraged our explorations.

 Planck Time in 2013 and 2014.
 Now, also following Planck Time, I asked, “If this is the smallest possible unit of time, doesn’t it follow that it is also the first unit of time?”